 5. Shift Work Sleep Disorder

-Changing work shift regularly is the main reason for shift work sleep disorder.
+Changing work shifts regularly is the main reason for shift work sleep disorder.

-3. Naturally regulate your sleep-wake cycle by increasing light exposure at work (use bright lights) and limiting light exposure when it’s time to sleep.
-Avoid TV and computer screens, and use blackout shades or heavy curtains to block out daylight in your bedroom.
+- Naturally regulate your sleep-wake cycle by increasing light exposure at work (use bright lights) and limiting light exposure when it’s time to sleep.
+To block out daylight in your bedroom, avoid watching TV or using computers, and use blackout shades or heavy curtains.

 - Consider taking melatonin when it’s time for you to sleep.